Advertiser Disclosure

 Here’s what you can expect on board when you travel on a long-distance service:

-• Dining car meals are currently only being offering to sleeping car passengers; coach class passengers can still purchase individual items from the Café Car or bring their own food on board.
+• Dining car meals are currently only offered to sleeping car passengers.
+Coach class passengers can still purchase individual items from the café car or bring their own food on board.

 • Dining car seating is communal.
-You’ll be seated with other travelers to complete a 4-party table.
-The only exception to this is if you come in with 3 or 4 diners in your party — you’ll generally be seated together without anyone else at your table.
+You’re seated with other travelers to complete a 4-party table.
+The only exception to this is if you come in with 3 or 4 diners in your party — in that case, you’re generally seated together without anyone else at your table.

-• At dinner time (and only at dinner time), you’re allowed to enjoy 1 alcoholic beverage per person if you’re of age.
+• At dinnertime (and only at dinnertime), you can have 1 alcoholic beverage per person if you’re of age.

-• If you wish to enjoy your meal in your private room, you can speak with your car attendant and they can prepare a to-go option for you.
-Essentially, your food will be plated, wrapped, and served in a to-go-style bag with the drinks included.
+• If you wish to enjoy your meal in your private room, you can speak with your car attendant and they can prepare a to-go meal for you.
+Essentially, your food is plated, wrapped, and served in a to-go-style bag with the drinks included.
 Eating in your room is great if you prefer to eat with your companion and don’t want to participate in the traditional communal dining car service.

 Hot Tip: Some long-distance trains tend to run out of items as the train nears its final destination, so if there’s a particular item you want to order off of the menu, ask for it early on in your journey and don’t wait until the end.